LavinMoinul/blacksite-private-aws/docs/architecture.md

 Access unrelated S3 resources
 ```

-The authorization boundary was tested directly rather than assumed from the policy configuration.
+The authorization boundary was tested directly rather than assumed from policy configuration alone.

 ---